A

 American culture and areas of geologic wonder.
 The West was wide open

-with barely any paved roads and nary a tourist.
+any paved roads and nary a tourist.
 From this experience I gained

 insight into how I would proceed with my career as an artist and have